hydrogadget/hydrogadget.github.com/content/design-decisions-raspberry.md

 Here in Southern Nevada (namely, Las Vegas), we have mandatory drought restriction watering schedules.
-These change on a quarterly basis and usually customers are notifed via a postcard to adjust them.
+These change on a quarterly basis and usually customers are notified via a postcard to adjust them.
 People sometimes ignore the notices, but most of the time, people just forget to change the schedules, even with the reminder.

-With the HydroGadget, we want to elimate this by allowing the system to continually poll the water utility to determine the restriction schedule.
+With the HydroGadget, we want to eliminate this by allowing the system to continually poll the water utility to determine the restriction schedule.
 It then would either adjust things automatically or at least send an email / SMS reminder that things need to be changed.